If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: Virtual Escape is an activity that helps team members understand the importance of effective communication, problem-solving skills, and teamwork.

 A virtual escape room is an activity where you trap your team members in a virtual environment with leads and tricks on how to escape.
 There are various types of virtual escape rooms.
-From Mummies Jewel, Lost In The Arctic Escape, to Grand Theft Escape, you can choose many challenging environments and explain the instructions to your team.
+From Mummies Jewel, Lost In The Arctic Escape to Grand Theft Escape, you can choose many challenging environments and explain the instructions to your team.

 5. Team Building Icebreaker Questions